 Working in conjunction with local communities, disability groups and local authorities, the Scottish government should make plans to ensure all pavements, paths, cycle lanes, crossings and road junctions are accessible and easy for everyone to use.
 Improved infrastructure and street design must remove barriers to active lifestyles, enable easy integration with public transport, and allow people to move freely in communities.
 Existing pavements and other infrastructure should be kept well maintained and wherever necessary upgraded to meet the revised standards.
 Parking access should be maintained for those who need it

-Infrastructure: Create a long-term programme to rebuild our villages, towns and cities around walking, wheeling and cycling, with active travel infrastructure everyone can use – as a rule of thumb, the initial goals should be that every child who wants to can walk, wheel or cycle to their school.
+Infrastructure: Create a long-term programme to rebuild our villages, towns and cities around walking, wheeling and cycling, with active travel infrastructure everyone can use, even after dark – as a rule of thumb, the initial goals should be that every child who wants to can walk, wheel or cycle to their school.

 Looking through the eyes of a child (disabled or non-disabled) opens our eyes to how Scotland has built car dependency into our streets.
 In 2019, just under 52% of children walked to school (42% at secondary) and less than 2% cycled, while a quarter were driven – up from 18% in 1999.
 Perceptions of convenience, speed, and safety lie behind parents’ decisions to increasingly drive their children to school.
 If we think about what it takes for children to safely and conveniently – and independently, once they are old enough – walk, wheel or cycle (while still maintaining access by car for those who need it) then we will start to understand the extent of the changes needed.

 These will include:

 - Reclaiming road space in line with the sustainable travel hierarchy to reduce unnecessary traffic – while allowing essential motorised access everywhere and adequate disabled parking spaces .